ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

 ## Serve the Finetuned Model on GKE

-To deploy the finetuned model on GKE you can follow the instructions from Deploy a pre-trained Gemma model on [Hugging Face TGI](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-gpu-tgi#deploy-pretrained) or [vLLM](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-gpu-vllm#deploy-vllm).
-Select the Gemma 2B instruction and change the `MODEL_ID` to `<YOUR_HUGGING_FACE_PROFILE>/gemma-2b-sql-finetuned`.
+To deploy the finetuned model on GKE you can follow the instructions from Deploy a pre-trained Gemma-3 model on  [vLLM](https://cloud.google.com/kubernetes-engine/docs/tutorials/serve-gemma-gpu-vllm#deploy-vllm).
+Select the `Gemma 3 1B-it` instruction and change the `MODEL_ID` to `<YOUR_HUGGING_FACE_PROFILE>/gemma-3-1b-it-sql-finetuned`.

 ### Set up port forwarding